Kärcher Air purifier AF 50

 Air purifier AF 50

-The AF 50 air purifier with laser sensor technology, automatic mode, display, H13 filtration and activated carbon filtration removes pathogens, fine dust, allergens and odours in rooms ranging from 50 to 65 m² in size.
+The AF 50 air purifier with laser sensor technology, automatic mode, display, HEPA and activated carbon filtration removes pathogens, fine dust, allergens and odours in rooms ranging in size from 50 m²* to 100 m².

-Perfect air purification for larger rooms, living rooms and workplaces: The AF 50 air purifier rids indoor air of allergens, pollutants and pathogens using its multi-layer filter system.
-Further features include the activated carbon fill, a display to indicate the air quality in alphanumerical terms in PM2.5 particles in µg/m³, and to indicate air quality as a colour code, the temperature and the relative humidity.
+Perfect air purification for larger rooms, living rooms and workplaces: the AF 50 air purifier rids indoor air of allergens, pollutants and pathogens using its multi-layer filter system.
+Other features include: the activated carbon fill, as well as a display that indicates the air quality both in alphanumerical terms (in PM2.5 particles in µg/m³) and with a colour code, and also indicates the temperature and relative humidity.
 The air purifier also makes an excellent choice on account of its timer function, child safety lock, night mode and ultra-silent operation, as well as a filter efficiency of 99.95% for 0.3 µm particles and a high-quality laser sensor for the automatic mode.
 This means that the automatic mode and the performance level adjust automatically to the level of air pollution.
 Moreover, the filter has a service life of around one year, depending on the level of air pollution and the intensity of use.

 Features and benefits

-High Protect 13 FilterNew H13 filter to remove pathogens and aerosols.
+High Protect 13 FilterHEPA filter for the removal of pathogens and aerosols.
 For bonding odours and chemical vapours.

 Dual air inlet systemThanks to the air intake on both sides, a high air flow rate is guaranteed.